dokane/learning-js-at-delphic/beginners/README.md

 ### Final Meetup - July 9th

-1. Discuss week 7's reading
+1. Present final quizzes to the group
 2. Study Group Celebration Postmortem!!!!
 3. Discuss Pros and Cons of the Group.